 What are "career ready" skills and how do they relate to internships and future jobs?

-An internship is an opportunity to explore a specific career and apply what you are learning in the classroom.
+A work-based learning opportunity allows you to explore a specific career and apply what you are learning in the classroom.
 What you

 and how do you want to expand on that knowledge through application in a professional setting?